QubesOS/qubes-doc/user/security-in-qubes/mfa.md

 3. Configure your YubiKey / NitroKey3:

-   **YubiKey**
+   **YubiKey (via CLI)**

    Configure your YubiKey for challenge-response `HMAC-SHA1` mode.
 This can be done on any qube, e.g. a disposable (you need to [attach the YubiKey](https://www.qubes-os.org/doc/how-to-use-usb-devices/) to this app qube though) or directly on the sys-usb vm.

+    This command will configure your Yubikey:

+    `ykpersonalize -2 -ochal-resp -ochal-hmac -ohmac-lt64 -ochal-btn-trig -a 303132333435363738393a3b3c3d3e3f40414243`

+    With the following settings:
+    - Configuration Slot: `2`,
+    - Challenge-Response Mode: `HMAC-SHA1`,
+    - Require usser input (Optional, but Recommended): `true`,
+    - HMAC-SHA1 Mode: `fixed 64 bit input`

+   **Yubikey (via GUI)**

-   You need to (temporarily) install the package "yubikey-personalization-gui" and run it by typing `yubikey-personalization-gui` in the command line.
+   Previously, this document mentioned to (temporarily) install the package "yubikey-personalization-gui" and run it by typing `yubikey-personalization-gui` in the command line.
+However, this program is now [EOL](https://developers.yubico.com/yubikey-personalization-gui/), and is not present in Debian repositories newer than Bullseye (e.g. this package is not available in Debian Bookworm).
+The GUI instructions are left below for posterity:
    - In the program go to `Challenge-Response`,
    - select `HMAC-SHA1`,
    - choose `Configuration Slot 2`,